 Adding the oats

 Once the mixture is nice and creamy and well combined, stir in the oats and sea salt.
 You’ll stir this mixture for about 5 minutes so that it is well combined.
+(Be sure to also check out my recipe for oatmeal raisin cookies with just 70 calories each!)

 Time to layer the peanut butter oatmeal bars